 - Restitution: Paying for the damage, misuse, destruction or loss of property belonging to the College, College personnel, or students.

 - Loss of Academic Credit or Grade: May be imposed as a result of academic dishonesty.

 - Withholding of transcript, grades, diploma or right to register: Imposed when financial or other (e.g. disciplinary sanctions) obligations are not met.

-- General Probation: A student may be placed on General Probation when involved in a minor disciplinary offense.
-General Probation has two (2) important implications: the individual is given a chance to show his/her capability and willingness to observe the Student Code of Conduct without further penalty; secondly, if he/she violates the Code again, additional sanctions will be imposed for this violation.
+- General Probation: A respondent may be placed on General Probation when involved in a minor disciplinary offense.
+General Probation has two (2) important implications: the respondent is given a chance to show their capability and willingness to observe the Student Code of Conduct without further penalty; secondly, if they violate the Code again, additional sanctions will be imposed for this violation.
 This probation will be in effect for no more than two (2) semesters.

 - Emergency or Interim Suspension: Exclusion from class and/ or other privileges or activities as set forth in the notice until a final decision has been made concerning the alleged violation.
 (See Interim Actions/Restrictions section.)